sanjaypatra3107/git-demo/README.md

 # git-demo
-a simple demo repository t show the  work flow
+a simple demo repository to show the  work flow